sdelamo/sergiodelamo.com/posts/podcast-gradle-plugin.md

 Tags: #gradle #rss

 Last week, I published my first [Gradle plugin](https://plugins.gradle.org).
-It is a podcast to create a Podcast RSS feed.
+It eases the creation of a Podcast RSS feed.
 Internally it uses [micronaut-itunespodcast](https://micronaut-projects.github.io/micronaut-rss/latest/guide/index.html#itunespodcast) module.

 The plugin has an extension to configure your Podcast metadata